Cumulative impacts accumulate to a tipping point: Blueberry River sets precedent for Treaty rights

 Blueberry is a signatory to Treaty 8, to which Blueberry adhered in 1900.
 Treaty 8 is the home territory to 39 First Nations in total, encompassing approximately 840,000 kilometers across what is known today as northwestern Saskatchewan, northern Alberta, northeastern British Columbia, and the southwest part of the Northwest Territories.
 Similar to other First Nations Treaty signatories, Blueberry understood that signing Treaty 8 would establish a nation-to-nation relationship based on mutual benefit.

 Blueberry argued that BC authorized extensive industrial development (associated with oil and gas, forestry, mining, hydroelectric infrastructure, agricultural clearing and other activities) over several decades without regard to Blueberry’s Treaty rights.
 Blueberry’s position is that the cumulative effects of industrial development breached the Treaty, infringed their Treaty rights, and had significant adverse impacts on the meaningful exercise of members’ Treaty rights.
-Cumulative effects are “changes to environmental, social and economic values caused by the combined impact of past, present, and potential future human activities and natural processes.”[3]Ibid at para 1587.
-[Yahey]
+Cumulative effects are “changes to environmental, social and economic values caused by the combined impact of past, present, and potential future human activities and natural processes.”((Ibid at para 1587.
+[Yahey]))

-The Court held that the provincial regulatory regimes related to oil and gas, forestry, and wildlife management were inadequate and failed to consider Treaty rights and/or cumulative effects.[4]Ibid at paras 1195-1197, 1564, 1662, 1710-1713 Despite a nearly 20 year record demonstrating the “critical changes affecting Blueberry’s ability to meaningfully exercise its treaty rights” within the territory, BC failed to diligently implement Treaty 8,[5]Ibid at paras 1195-1197 and failed to uphold the honour of the Crown.[6]Ibid at paras 1737 and 1750.
-The honour of the Crown “arises from the Crown’s assertion of sovereignty over Aboriginal people and de facto control of land and resources that were formerly in the … Continue reading
+The Court held that the provincial regulatory regimes related to oil and gas, forestry, and wildlife management were inadequate and failed to consider Treaty rights and/or cumulative effects.((Ibid at paras 1195-1197, 1564, 1662, 1710-1713)) Despite a nearly 20 year record demonstrating the “critical changes affecting Blueberry’s ability to meaningfully exercise its treaty rights” within the territory, BC failed to diligently implement Treaty 8,((Ibid at paras 1195-1197)) and failed to uphold the honour of the Crown.((Ibid at paras 1737 and 1750.
+The honour of the Crown “arises from the Crown’s assertion of sovereignty over Aboriginal people and de facto control of land and resources that were formerly in the control of that people and goes back to the Royal Proclamation of 1763”: Mikisew Cree First Nation v Canada (Governor General in Council), 2018 SCC 40.
+The purpose of the honour of the Crown is “the reconciliation of pre-existing Aboriginal societies with the assertion of Crown sovereignty”: Manitoba Metis Federation Inc v Canada (Attorney General), 2013 SCC 14. ))

 The main issue